Ghost Radio FAQ

 What is the EMF measurement for?

 The Magnetometer sensor is used to measure the Electromagnetic Field strength (EMF) around your device.
 Compass apps use this to measure earths magnetic field and identify to which direction north is.
-But the sensor is extremely sensitive to all electromagnetic fields, not just earths magnetic field.
+But the sensor is extremely sensitive to all electromagnetic fields, not just earth magnetic field.
 The measurements are read multiple times per second and can detect various forms of Electromagnetism, much the same way as the equipment professional Paranormal investigators use.

-Measurement unit Ghost Radio shows the EMF strength in Mikrotesla (µT) units, but EMF is also sometimes measured in Gauss.
+Ghost Radio shows the EMF strength in Mikrotesla (µT) units, but EMF is also sometimes measured in Gauss.
 Mikrotesla readings can easily be converted to Gauss by dividing the Mikrotesla value by 100, which means that 1 Mikrotesla is the same as 0.01 Gauss.

-Our EMF Recorder app We’ve created an app that relies solely on the Magnetometer sensor, that records the EMF measurements over a longer period of time.
+We’ve created a free app that relies solely on the Magnetometer sensor that records the EMF measurements over a longer period of time: Paranormal EMF Tracker & Recorder.

 What is the in-app Feedback button for?